Vertical Maximal Functions on Manifolds with Ends: Proofs of Main Theorems

-Now, taking $H_j(k)$ terms together, for $j=1,...,4$, we obtain $||\;|\sqrt{t}\nabla(1+t\Delta)^{-m}|\;||_{p\to p}\lesssim1$, for all $t>0$ and all $1\leq p\leq n^*$, where $n^*=\min_{i}\{n_i\}$.
+Now, taking $H_j(k)$ terms together for $j=1,...,4$, we obtain $||\;|\sqrt{t}\nabla(1+t\Delta)^{-m}|\;||_{p\to p}\lesssim1$ for all $t>0$ and all $1\leq p\leq n^*$, where $n^*=\min_{i}\{n_i\}$.
 Also, from \eqref{Eq_G3} we obtain $||\;|\sqrt{t}\nabla(1+t\Delta)^{-m}|\;||_{p\to p}\lesssim (\sqrt{t})^{1-\frac{n^*}{p}}$ for $p\in [n^*,\infty]$ and $t\geq1$.\\

-We shall now show that for $m=1$, we also have
+We shall now show that for $m=1$ we also have

 and for all $p\in [n^*, \infty]$, where $c>0$ is some constant.
-This would imply unboundedness of the resolvent operator for $p\ge n^*$.\\ It can be noticed that in the previous part of the proof the only parts that did not give the boundedness for the entire range of $p\in[1,\infty]$ were $H_1(k)$ and $H_3(k)$.
-Thus, to obtain unboundedness, we only have to look for these two cases.
+It can be noticed that in the previous part of the proof the only parts that did not give the uniform boundedness for the entire range of $p\in[1,\infty]$ were $H_1(k)$ and $H_3(k)$.
+Thus, to obtain \eqref{a20}, we only have to look for these two cases.
 Since we are working with $m=1$, we only need to consider the cases $G_1(k)$ and $G_3(k)$.
+Therefore, we estimate the following expression